AdobeDocs/commerce-marketplace/src/pages/guides/sellers/account-setup-process.md

 ## Step 1: Log in or register for a developer account

 If you have an existing Magento account, simply log in and complete the [developer registration](developer-register.md) process.
-If you are new to Magento, you can sign up for a new account and register as a developer at the same time.
+If you are new to Adobe Commerce, you can sign up for a new account and register as a developer at the same time.

 ## Step 2: Agree to the terms of service